 You can use the sauce as a teriyaki salmon marinade by coating the salmon filets with the sauce and letting them sit for 30 minutes.
 Don’t marinade them longer because fish absorbs marinade much faster than poultry or beef.

-1. Line a baking sheet with foil and arrange the salmon filets on the baking sheet skin side down.
+1. Line a baking sheet or baking dish with aluminum foil and arrange the salmon filets on the baking sheet skin side down.
 If your salmon is skinless, then place them flat side down.

-2. If you didn’t marinade your salmon, brush the filets with teriyaki sauce to coat generously.
+3. If you didn’t marinade your salmon, brush the filets with teriyaki glaze to coat generously.

-3. Now, here’s where the difference is….if you like a lightly broiled salmon with a caramelized top, bake your salmon at 425˚F for 10 minutes.
-If you don’t want a caramelized top, bake your salmon at 375˚F for 15 minutes.
+4. Now, here’s where the difference is: if you like a lightly broiled salmon with a caramelized top, bake your salmon at 425˚F for 10 minutes.
+If you don’t want a caramelized top, bake your salmon at 375˚F for 12-15 minutes.

-5. Do keep an eye on your salmon while baking because temperature times can vary depending on the thickness of your filet.
+6. Do keep an eye on your salmon while baking because temperature times can vary depending on the thickness of the fillets.
 My filets were about 2 inches thick at the widest part of the filet.

-6. You’ll know your teriyaki salmon is done when it changes from translucent (red or raw) to opaque (pink) as it cooks.
+7. You’ll know your teriyaki salmon is done when it changes from translucent (red or raw) to opaque (pink) as it cooks.
 After 8 minutes of cooking, check for doneness, by using a fork or the tip of a sharp knife to cut into the thickest part of the filet.
 If the meat is beginning to flake easily, but still has a little translucency in the center, it is done.
+Using an instant read thermometer, check the internal temperature at the thickest part of the salmon.
+The salmon is ready when it registers 125˚F for medium-rare.

 Blue basting brush applying teriyaki sauce to salmon filets on a baking sheet.